1. Drum up: to obtain something by attracting people's attention to one's need or cause.

 E. g.
 His hotel is cashing in on the area's upcoming malls.

-6. Draw up: To draw up an agreement, a contract, a list, etc. means to compose the document and put it in written form.
+6. Draw up: To draw up an agreement, contract, list, etc. means to compose the document and put it in written form.

 E. g.
-They agreed to draw up a formal agreement.
+They agreed to draw up formal agreement.

 7. Zero In On: to focus closely on it.